inikishev/torchzero/docs/source/FAQ.rst

         model.parameters(),
         tz.m.Adam(),
         tz.m.Cautious(),
+        tz.m.WeightDecay(1e-3),
         tz.m.LR(1e-3),
-        tz.m.WeightDecay(),
     )

 In this examples, we're constructing an optimizer with four modules:

 * Adam: applies the Adam update rule to the gradients an passes to the :code:`Cautious` module.
 * Cautious: Applies "cautioning" to the update and passes it to :code:`LR`.
+* WeightDecay: Adds a weight decay penalty to the update.
+Since this is applied after :code:`Adam`, it is decoupled.
 * LR(1e-3): Scales the update by 1e-3 and passes it to :code:`WeightDecay`.
-* WeightDecay: Adds a weight decay penalty to the update.
-Since this is applied after :code:`Adam` and :code:`LR`, weight decay is fully decoupled.

 The resulting update is subtracted from model parameters.

-It is recommended to always add an :py:class:`tz.m.LR<torchzero.modules.LR>` module to support lr schedulers and per-layer learning rates (see :ref:`how do we handle learning rates?`).
+It is recommended to always add an :py:class:`tz.m.LR<torchzero.modules.LR>` module to support lr schedulers and per-layer learning rates.

-Most modules perform gradient transformations, so they take in an ascent direction, which is initially the gradient, transform it in some way, and pass to the next module.
-The first module in the chain usually uses the gradient as the initial ascent direction.
+Most modules perform gradient transformations, so they take in input tensors, which is initially the gradient, transform them in some way, and pass to the next module.
+The first module in the chain usually uses the gradient as the initial update.

-Certain modules, such as gradient-approximation ones or :py:class:`tz.m.ExactNewton<torchzero.modules.ExactNewton>`, create an ascent direction "from scratch", so they should be placed first in the chain.
+Certain modules, such as gradient-approximation ones or :py:class:`tz.m.Newton<torchzero.modules.Newton>`, create an ascent direction "from scratch", so they should be placed first in the chain.

-Any external PyTorch optimizer can also be used as a chainable module by using :py:class:`tz.m.Wrap<torchzero.modules.Wrap>` and :py:class:`tz.m.WrapClosure<torchzero.modules.WrapClosure>` (see :ref:`How to use external PyTorch optimizers as chainable modules?`).
+Any external PyTorch optimizer can also be used as a chainable module by using :py:class:`tz.m.Wrap<torchzero.modules.Wrap>`.

 A list of all modules is available at https://torchzero.readthedocs.io/en/latest/autoapi/torchzero/modules/index.html